What is CBD and why are so many people using it?

 • Lightheadedness

 CBD may also interact negatively with other medications, supplements, and even foods.
 Fattier meals and snacks can increase its absorption and effects.
-What’s more, not much is known about how CBD affects certain populations, including pregnant people, children, and older adults.
+What’s more, CBD’s effects on certain populations are still being studied, including pregnant people, children, and older adults.
 The FDA strongly advises those who are pregnant or nursing to avoid CBD.

-Due in large part to its relative newness, many experts have unresolved questions and concerns about the compound, including the following:
+Due to ongoing research into its effects, many experts have unresolved questions and concerns about the compound, including the following.

-Long-term safety: CBD’s effects over time remain unclear.
-For instance, there are some indications it can lead to liver injury in certain people.
+CBD’s effects over time remain unclear.
+For instance, there are some indications it can lead to liver injury and may affect the male reproductive system in certain people.
+The ways it could affect children’s brain development is also unclear.

-Lack of dosing guidelines: There’s little professional medical guidance regarding how much CBD to take for any given condition, and how the amount might vary depending on the form of CBD.
+There’s little professional medical guidance regarding how much CBD to take for any given condition and how the amount might vary depending on the form of CBD.

-Labeling inaccuracies: Since the FDA doesn’t generally police the purity and safety of CBD products, labels are often inaccurate.
+Since the FDA doesn’t generally police the purity and safety of CBD products, labels are often inaccurate.
 There may be unlisted additional ingredients, including THC, or the listed amount of CBD may be incorrect.
-In fact, in 2020, an FDA report to Congress found that more than half the products they tested were mislabeled, with the listed amount of CBD off by over 20 percent.
+In fact, a 2024 study published in Frontiers in Pharmacology found that 74 percent of products tested were mislabeled, with the listed amount of CBD off by at least 10 percent.

 To combat these issues, some states now require CBD products to include a label that confirms ingredients, a certificate of analysis from a lab outside the company, and a QR code or website directing consumers to this information.